PyWPS/pywps-workshop/02-Process.md

 The folder processes contains examples of other processes, the logic is very similar:

 - Import PyWPS contents
-- Set I/O and auxilary classes (e.g Metadata)
+- Set I/O and auxiliary classes (e.g Metadata)
 - Create a handler (where your code runs)

-There is lots of python code avaiable for process creation